Vulcan (motor vehicles): 1902-1918

 Brothers Thomas and Joseph Hampson had built an experimental car in Bolton in 1899.
-In 1902 they moved to Southport trading as Vulcan Motor Manufacturing and Trading and built the first Vulcan car which was a 4hp single-cylinder belt-driven type driving the rear wheels through a two speed gearbox and a belt to the back axle.
-In 1903, this grew to 6.5hp with shaft drive and the chassis was now "armoured ash".
+In 1902 they moved to Southport trading as Vulcan Motor Manufacturing and Trading and built the first Vulcan car which was a 4 hp single-cylinder belt-driven type driving the rear wheels through a two speed gearbox and a belt to the back axle.
+In 1903, this grew to 6.5 hp with shaft drive and the chassis was now "armoured ash".
 Twin-cylinder 1.5 L models followed in 1904 now with steel chassis and in 1905, 2 and then 3 L four-cylinder types appeared and the company moved from Yellow House Lane to Hawesside Street, both in Southport.
 Things kept growing and a van version of the twin came in 1906 along with large 4.8 L six-cylinder models and a move to even larger premises at Crossens, Southport with a change of company name to Vulcan Motor and Engineering.
 The six-cylinder model grew to 6 L in 1908.
 In 1912, a new small car — the 10/12 of 1.8 L with two-cylinder Aster engine — was added, the first use of a bought in engine.

 At the outbreak of World War I, the range consisted of the 2.4 L four-cylinder 10/15, the 2.6 L 15.9, the 3 L 15/20 and the last of the old sixes, the 25/30.
 As a sign of things to come, a 30 long cwt truck was also offered.
 This model saw use as an ambulance in Britain, India, Belgium, Russia, and Portugal.
 During the war, the factory concentrated on munitions.
 In 1916, the Hampson brothers left the company and it was reformed as Vulcan Motor Engineering (1916) under the control of C.B.
 Wardman.
 In 1918, the company bought Southport F.C. which was renamed Southport Vulcan — thus becoming the first football club to take a sponsor's name.